vinci1it2000/schedula/README.rst

                                   By default, no output-template used.
                                   Set it to `-` to use the input xlsx-file as output-template.
       --plot-workflow             Open workflow-plot in browser, after run finished.
+      -l, --list                  List available models.
-      --workflow-depth=INTEGER    Limit the number of sub-dispatchers plotted (no limit by default).
+      --graph-depth=INTEGER       Limit the levels of sub-models plotted (no limit by default).
       -f, --force                 Overwrite template/demo excel-file(s).
       -V, --version               Print version of the program, with --verbose list release-date and installation details.